-ESPN and the AAJA Sports Task Force are pleased to offer an internship for sports journalism college students at ESPN (Bristol, CT) that will begin in the summer of 2017.
-The internship includes pay and housing for qualified candidates.
+ESPN and the AAJA Sports Task Force are pleased to offer an internship for sports journalism college students at ESPN (Bristol, CT) that will begin in the summer of 2018.
+The internship includes pay for qualified candidates.
 Applications will be submitted to ESPN from the AAJA Sports Task Force.

 ESPN, Inc. is the leading multinational, multimedia sports entertainment company featuring the broadest portfolio of multimedia sports assets with over 50 business entities.
 The company is based in Bristol, Conn., with approximately 4,000 employees (approximately 8,000 worldwide)

 - June 11 - August 17, 2018 in Bristol, CT

 - This is a paid internship – 10 weeks, 40 hours per week – Pay rates are discussed during the interview process